Edit Template

 Wouter Nanninga, graphic designer

-Wouter Nanninga is the graphic designer for Mpilo Foundation and as such responsible for its ‘face’, logo and website among others.
+Wouter Nanninga is the graphic designer for Mpilo Foundation and as such responsible for its ‘face’, logo and website, among other things.

 Muke Chitiga